LivingWithHippos/blog-android/pages/01.home/01.ViewBinding/view-binding-recyclerview-multiple-layout/default.md

 }
 ```

-And here are the last loose variables:
+And here are the last loose variables/classes:

 ```kotlin
 const val TYPE_PAIR = 0